ibm-cloud-docs/openshift/rovs-limitations.md

 {: #rovs-limit-licensing-scaling}

 Licensing
-:   OVE licensing only (per instance-hour, for a worker node of up to 128 vCPUs; larger worker nodes require multiple license instances).
+:   OVE licensing only.
+Per instance-hour for a bare metal worker node.
 BYOL and Cloud Pak entitlements are not supported.
 The `entitlement` parameter cannot be specified when creating Virtualization Service clusters or worker pools.

 Scaling
 :   - All worker pools must use supported bare metal flavors